HomeMarketingThe Secret to Successful Marketing

 Mobile optimisation isn’t optional anymore.
 Over 60% of traffic comes from mobile devices, yet many sites still treat mobile as an afterthought.
 Fat fingers need big buttons.
 Small screens need focused content.
 Impatient users need speed.
 Design mobile-first, then expand for desktop.

 Value proposition clarity is non-negotiable.
 What specific transformation do you enable?
-How is it different from alternatives?
+How is it different from the alternatives?
 Why should they care right now?
 If these answers aren’t immediately obvious, motivation evaporates.

 Did you know?
 According to conversion studies, adding a progress bar to multi-step forms increases completion rates by up to 40%.
 People are motivated to finish what they’ve started.